China’s coal production declined by 7.9% - the largest annual fall since our data began in 1981

-- China accounted for 23% of global energy consumption and 34% of net energy consumption growth.
+- China accounted for 23% of global energy consumption and 27% of global energy consumption growth in 2016.

-- China remained the world’s largest energy consumer and accounted for 23% of global energy consumption and 34% of net global energy growth.
+- China remained the world’s largest energy consumer, accounting for 23% of global energy consumption and contributing 27% to global energy demand growth in 2016.

-- China’s energy mix continues to evolve.
-While coal remains the dominant fuel, accounting for 64% of China’s energy consumption, this was the lowest share on record and down from recent highs of 74% in the mid-2000s.
+- China’s energy mix continued to evolve.
+Coal remained the dominant fuel, accounting for 62% of China’s energy consumption.
+However, this was the lowest share on record and down from recent highs of 74% in the mid-2000s.

-- China’s net oil imports increased by 9.6% to 7.4 mb/d, the highest in its history.
+- China’s oil import dependency ratio rose to 68% in 2016, the highest in its history.

 - Natural gas production increased by just 2.3 Bcm in 2016 to 138.4 Bcm, the smallest increase since 2000.

 - Among non-fossil fuels, solar consumption grew the fastest (71.5%), followed by wind (+29.4%) and nuclear (+24.5%).
 Hydro grew by 4.0% in 2016, the slowest pace since 2011.